 host_A# tc qdisc add dev eth0 root netem latency 50ms loss 2%

-Iperf was used to measure the throughput from host A to host B by transmitting data during 30 seconds (-t) and using different congestion window algorithms: CUBIC (default on linux kernel since version 2.6.19) and New Reno (the more traditional scheme).
+Iperf was used to measure the throughput from host A to host B by transmitting data during 30 seconds (-t) and using different congestion window algorithms: CUBIC (default in the Linux kernel from v2.6.19 to v3.2) and New Reno (the more traditional scheme).

 host_B# iperf -s